 A revised Statement of Investment Principles was signed in June 2018.

-An updated Summary Funding Statement for members was issued in July 2017 and another will soon be issued following the latest valuation.
+An updated Summary Funding Statement for members was issued in July 2018.

 Quarterly funding level updates on a scheme funding and FRS102 basis are made available on this page.